 They are called Lion Tombs carved in the rocky mountains.
-Don’t get it wrong – there are definitely no dead lions buried inside.
+Don’t get it wrong – no dead lions are buried inside.
 The lions are literally carved on the side of one of the Al Khuraiba Tombs.
-These small tombs are walking distance from a discovered old kingdom called “Kingdom of Lihyan.”
-Unlike the Nabatean Tombs (Petra in Jordan), these resting places are not as impressive as the ones you can find in Madain Saleh, located a few kilometres from here.
+These small tombs are within walking distance from a discovered old kingdom called the “Kingdom of Lihyan.”
+Unlike the Nabatean Tombs (Petra in Jordan), these resting places are not as impressive as those you can find in Madain Saleh, located a few kilometers from here.

-We didn’t go up there because we were in a hurry to go back to our camp to pick up the rest of the group for a sunset viewing on top of the mountain.
+We didn’t go up there because we were in a hurry to return to our camp to pick up the rest of the group for a sunset viewing on top of the mountain.

-Our guide didn’t explain why they’re carved there but he guessed that ancient people might have believed that these animals could protect their dead relatives in the afterlife.
+Our guide didn’t explain why they were carved there, but he guessed that ancient people might have believed that these animals could protect their dead relatives in the afterlife.

 Do you want to enjoy swimming in a pool while glamping in the middle of a desert?
 Habitas Al-Ula will surely wow you!
 Or do you want to stay in a caravan with 5-star amenities and service?
 The staff at Caravan by Habitas are waiting for your presence.
 For more great accommodations at Al Ula, you can find them here.